jlun/MLibrary/README.md

 ## System requirement

-- Windows XP or above
+- Windows 8.1 or above
 - SAS 9.3 or above